 © Copyright by T.L.
 Winslow.
 All Rights Reserved.

-Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to coffee and tea history.
+Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to coffee and coffee history, and tea and tea history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.

 In 2737 B.C.E. tea is allegedly discovered when some leaves accidentally blow into Chinese emperor Shen Nong's pot of boiling water.